JoinMarket-Org/joinmarket-clientserver/docs/USAGE.md

 (You have either followed the Quick Install on the readme (`./install.sh`), or have followed a manual installation as per [here](INSTALL.md)).

+(If you want to run Joinmarket-Qt, start with the [walkthrough](JOINMARKET-QT-GUIDE.md) instead of this.)

 ### Zeroth step: configuring for Bitcoin Core

 Until such time as we have a better solution for a light client, Joinmarket only